top of page

 The verb 'justify' has its origins in Latin and Middle English.
 It derives from the Latin word 'justificare,' which combines 'justus,' meaning 'just' or 'right,' and 'facere,' meaning 'to make' or 'to do.'
 In its early usage, 'justify' carried the sense of making something just or right, often with a legal or moral connotation.
 As the word made its way into Middle English, it underwent a semantic shift, evolving to mean the act of providing an explanation or reasoning that supports or defends a decision, action, or belief.
 This transformation reflects the notion that by offering valid justifications, individuals can demonstrate the rightness or legitimacy of their choices or positions, whether in a legal, ethical, or logical context.

-Quiz: Find the meaning of the verb justify:
+Find the correct meaning of the verb justify:

 Try Again!